 Along with growing our current businesses, we intend to be an incubator of sustainable businesses, a role which we have been associated with for almost two centuries.
 Not to mention that our brand name could add immense credibility and muscle to innovation and start–up efforts or any business that we acquire, for that matter.

 A Word of Appreciation

-I would like to express my deepest gratitude to our management and staff around the world for their efforts during these challenging times.
-I am confident that our leaders and teams have what it takes to help us sail through this storm safely and come out stronger for it.
-All hands on deck.
-I would also like to extend my thanks to all our clients, business partners, associates, bankers, suppliers and shareholders for your continuous support.
+I would like to express my deepest gratitude to our management and staff around the world for their efforts during these continued challenging times.
+Though we face these difficult times, we face them together.
+I would also like to thank my fellow Board colleagues for their invaluable advice.
+Last but not least, I would like to extend my appreciation to all our clients, business partners, associates, bankers, suppliers and shareholders for your continuous support.